dev47929/EPAM-Project-2026/README.md

 # Simple-Banking-Application
-A simple banking application with options to withdraw options deposit and a simple validation flow.
+A simple banking application with options to generate coupons and a simple validation flow.